Research Involving Human Subjects

 Policy on the Use of a Single Institutional Review Board for Multi-Site Research Policy Announcement **Date Extended**

 NIH has published a Guide Notice (NOT-OD-16-094) describing the expectation that domestic sites of multi-site studies involving non-exempt human subjects research funded by the National Institutes of Health (NIH) will rely on the use of a single Institutional Review Board (sIRB) of record.
 The Policy applies to all domestic sites participating in NIH conducted or supported multi-site studies, whether supported through grants, contracts, or the NIH intramural program.
 While foreign sites in multi-site studies will not be expected to follow this Policy, they may elect to do so.
-This Policy will go into effect with the September 25, 2017 receipt dates.
+This Policy will go into effect with the January 25, 2018 application due date.
 (New effective date.)